BrightcoveConsultingReusableComponents/Cast-Player-Sample/README.md

   }
 }
 ```
 It is structured as a "dictionary" or an associative array in Javascript language.
 Each primary key is the unique contentId of each video.
 The value of each of these keys is another associative array object that contains all the current data for a lot of different attributes of the video.
 It is written in a way to easily get the data afterwards and to save space.
-The full explanation of each one of the attributes is explained here:
+The full explanation of each one of the attributes is explained here: https://github.com/BrightcoveConsultingReusableComponents/Cast-Player-Sample/blob/BCO-js/log/README.md

+The structure of the POST

 # Upgrades and possible problems